matthiaskoenig/dfba/DFBA models in SBML.md

 Matthias: I think you misunderstood and we should clarify.
 This just says you should only use released packages to encode the DFBA, nothing more.
 It does not say anything about what you have to support.
 -->

-The DFBA models consists of different units performing parts of the DFBA task.
-These tasks are
-* `TOP` : DFBA comp model that includes all submodels and their corresponding connections
-* `KINETIC` : kinetic part of the DFBA model
-* `FBA` : FBA part of the DFBA model
-* `BOUNDS` : calculation of the upper and lower bounds for the `FBA` model
-* `UPDATE` : calculation of the updated `KINETIC` part from the `FBA` solution

- **`TODO:`** Create figure showing linking between submodels (this section is unclear, figure will help.
-Show the different alternatives)

 * The DFBA model **MUST** consist of the `comp` model and at least one `comp:SubModel`
     * a `TOP` kinetic model (main DFBA `comp` model)